thibaudclement/cs269i/docs/lecture-5.md

 - Never upload anything.
 - Ask tracker for peers much more frequently (to grow the number of peers quickly).

 The idea is to maximize the chances of optimistic unchoke.
-In experiements, though, this strategy is \(5x\) slower than the default BitTorrent strategy.
+In experiments, though, this strategy is \(5\) times slower than the default BitTorrent strategy.
 It still completes downloads in reasonable time without any uploads.
 </div>

 <div class="definition" markdown="1">